dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 Using job posting data from 2023 to 2025, the query calculates:

-- average yearly salary for each job title
+- Average yearly salary for each job title
-- minimum and maximum salary ranges
+- Minimum and maximum salary ranges
-- total number of job postings per title
+- Total number of job postings per title
-- aggregated technical skills required for each role
+- Aggregated technical skills required for each role

 By grouping results by job title, the analysis provides a clear comparison of how different early career analytics positions are structured in the U.S. job market.